Explanation of the terms, words and phrases we all use

 PBS - Phosphate Buffered Saline - used to wash SUBs and sensors with.

-PCS – Process-Control-System - a digitally operating computer used for automation of typically industrial electro mechanical processes, such as control of STR, SUBs, SUFs via sensor input and actuator output.
+PCS – Process-Control-System - a digitally operating control system used for automation of typically industrial electro mechanical processes.
+Such as control of STR, SUBs, SUFs via sensor input and actuator output.
 Such as supplied by a app 25 global manufacturer with the purpose to gather sensor data and adjust the process variable continuously in bioreactors and fermenters.
-About 45.000 such highly proprietary and all identical PCS has been manufactured the last 50 years.
-All with few sensor input being DO, pH, temperature, and media level in general limiting understanding of the processes.
+About 45.000 such highly proprietary and in performance all identical PCS has been manufactured the last 50 years.
+All with few sensor input being DO, pH, temperature, and media level.

-Perfusion-Single-Use-Bioreactor - P-SUB - such as the CellMembra™ product available from www.perfusecell.com
+Perfusion-Single-Use-Bioreactor - P-SUB - such as the CellMembra™ or CellRetention™ products available from www.perfusecell.com

 Peristaltic pump - defines a type of positive displacement pump used for pumping a variety of fluids.
 The fluid is contained within a flexible tube fitted inside a circular pump casing.
 A rotor with a number of "rollers", "shoes" or "wipers" attached to the external circumference compresses the flexible tube locking liquids inside a defined moving volume against the inner surface of a circular housing.